KennedyOkoth/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script display current directory contents, including hidden files (starting with .).
-Use the long format.
+This script displays everything in a directory